AmasaDelano/dw-srd-offline/src/markdown/05_Moves_Discussion.md

 >
 > Lux: Don’t worry, squishy Avon, I will save you.
 While Avon casts his spell, I swear to protect him—I slam my hammer on my shield and yell “If you want to stop him, you’ll have to come through me.”
 I’d like to defend Avon.
 >
 > GM: And with such gusto, too.
-Roll+Con.
+Roll+CON.
 >
 > Lux: I get an 11, three hold, right?
 >